What’s Going Around: COVID, flu, tick bites

 Dr. Joan Thode offered the following advice on diarrhea:

-“Whether it’s from a virus or a bacteria, the cells of the intestines become injured and therefore absorb less water, sugar and nutrients.
+“Whether it’s from a virus or a bacteria, the cells of the intestines become injured and therefore absorb less water, sugar, and nutrients.
 The result is loose stool, and that will resolve once the virus is gone and the cells lining the intestines have a chance to be replaced.
-This can take up to a week, especially in younger kids.
-Very often, this can cause a transient lactose intolerance, which can last one to two weeks before resolving on its own.
+This can take up to a week, especially for younger kids.
+Very often, this can cause transient lactose intolerance, which can last one to two weeks before resolving on its own.

 The primary goal for a child with acute gastroenteritis (a virus that can cause both vomiting and diarrhea) is hydration.
 Water is the most ideal hydration in children over 12 months.
 Babies younger than 12 months still have immature kidneys, so hydration efforts should be coordinated with your child’s doctor.
 Electrolyte solutions like Pedialyte can be used for vomiting or diarrhea, keeping in mind that water should be the primary form of rehydration.
 While your child’s doctor may prescribe a medication that reduces vomiting, anti-diarrheal medications are not advised, as they cause the infection to stay in the intestines longer.